 From its beginnings, Airbnb was a business whose co-owners tried all sorts of strategies for customer acquisition, without spending a penny.
 The reason for that was, well, they were broke.
 But nonetheless, they found a growth marketing strategy that provided them scalable growth.

-After realizing that there’s a shortage of housing in San Francisco, the Airbnb founders would go from tech conference to tech conference, trying to market their service.
+After realizing that there was a shortage of housing in San Francisco, the Airbnb founders would go from tech conference to tech conference, trying to market their service.
 Then, they decided to improve the quality of the photos of listings on their website.

 When this didn’t really do wonders with their customer base, they turned to a growth hacking tool some might say isn’t quite ethical, but it definitely is genius: they used the Craigslist API reverse engineering hack.
-They allowed AirBnB users to cross-post their listings on Craigslist, hence using a much more popular website at that time to their own gain.
+They allowed Airbnb users to cross-post their listings on Craigslist, hence using a much more popular website at that time for their own gain.

 LinkedIn hits the bullseye through indexing

-As a social media platform dedicated to helping people find a job, onboarding, and using very specific marketing channels, their marketing team made the right choice with this tactic.
+This is a great example of growth hacking social media done right.
 Now, every time someone uses Google to look up a potential job candidate, the chances that they’ll land on LinkedIn first are bigger.
 And they’re doing us all a favor—who wants a recruiter to see their Facebook or Instagram first?

 PayPal plays a risky hand… and wins

 PayPal’s trick can’t really be found in any growth hacking playbook.
-Giving people free storage, a month-long trial or marketing on another platform for your own startup growth are all risky growth hacking tools for a new product, but actually giving people money is another thing.
+Giving away freebies like additional storage, a month-long trial or marketing on another platform for your own startup growth are all risky growth hacking ideas , but actually giving people money is another thing.

 In one of the startup industry’s craziest marketing campaigns, PayPal actually paid people to sign up.
 For every friend they’d bring onto the platform, both people get $10, which helped them achieve a 10% daily growth and more than 100 million new people in their user base.